girishji/scope.vim/README.md

 Following highlight groups modify the content of popup window:

 - `ScopeMenuMatch`: Modifies characters searched so far.
 Default: Linked to `Special`.
 - `ScopeMenuVirtualText`: Virtual text in the Grep window.
-Default: Linked to 'Comment'
+Default: Linked to `Comment`.
 - `ScopeMenuSubtle`: Line number, file name, and path.
-Default: Linked to 'Comment'.
+Default: Linked to `Comment`.
 - `ScopeMenuCurrent`: Special item indicating current status (used only when relevant).
-Default: Linked to 'Statement'.
+Default: Linked to `Statement`.

 Finally, the appearance of `Grep()` function output can be modified as follows: